polycrates/scanTragedy/README.md

 2. Edit the resulting xml by hand in a good text editor.
 This is the stage where you'll tag each line with a meter.
 You can do this quickly for iambic etc. if you know how to search and replace (watch out for catalectic anapaests).
 Tagging lyric takes time, research and effort.
 Once you've done this, you probably only have a few hours work left.
 - tragedy2html.py expects this xml file to have a certain hierarchy, which you can glean from comments in that script, and from looking at the example file prometheusDC.xml.
 If you want to use a different hierarchy, you can of course edit the script accordingly.

-3. Prepare an html file for final corrections: "python3 tragedy2html.py oedipusfixedandedited.xml > oedipus.html"
+3. Prepare an html file for final corrections: "python3 tragedy2html.py oedipusfixedandedited.xml > oedipus.html".
+Amongst other things,  this script is responsible for splitting words into syllables.

 4. Load the file from a web server.
 If you move the file, make sure the server can find the css, js and svg files in the same directory as the file.
 Now you can use the browser as a simple editor to correct the automatic tagging of the syllables (which is done by scanGk.js when the page loads - might take a few seconds).
   - a number of external css and js files are loaded by this page (e.g jquery - yes, I've been working on this for a while...).
 If you're going to be spending a lot of time on this, it makes sense to download those files and serve them locally (e.g. so you can edit on the bus...)